Find Funding

 If so, then the Merlin Trust may be able to help you.
 Enthusiasm matters more than qualifications.
 Applications for grants from Britain and Ireland are invited throughout the year.
 Funding is also available if you are a foreign national studying in the United Kingdom.

-See The Merlin Trust web pages for further information at www.merlin-trust.org.uk
+See the Merlin Trust web pages for further information at www.merlin-trust.org.uk

 The Professional Gardeners’ Trust was established in 2004 to fund training and study for working gardeners in the UK and Ireland see http://pgtrust.org/